Strength training will change your life.

 When you bend your arm, your biceps contract and your triceps do the opposite (elongate) in order to let your elbow bend.

-In other words, you push your muscles outside of their comfort zone.
+Strength training finds you pushing your muscles outside of their comfort zone.

 They “break down” and tear slightly during this workout, and then over the next 24-48 hours they rebuild themselves stronger and more resilient.

-This is the foundation of strength training, and it’s called hypertrophy.
+This is the foundation of strength training, and it’s called hypertrophy, in which the individual muscle fibers packed into your muscles are growing larger in size.

 There are a few types of hypertrophy, which you can nerd out about here (don’t worry, this won’t be on the quiz):

 - Sarcoplasmic hypertrophy focuses on increasing the amount of sarcoplasm, the non-contractile fluid found in your muscle.
 This type of hypertrophy helps build overall size.